April 18, 2020

 One of the biggest debates in all of finance is whether you should pay off your mortgage or invest in shares!

 With record low interest rates, the numbers and trade-offs are a bit different than before.
 But it’s not all about number crunching, there are other aspects to consider too..

 On top of the mortgage vs investing debate, we’ll consider renting vs owning, and 6 mortgage strategies for optimising your cashflow.

 Because of the economic fallout from the coronavirus, the Reserve Bank (RBA) cut interest rates effectively to zero.
 Given the sluggish economy, rates were almost at zero anyway.

-But this has effectively resulted in Aussie lenders coming out with unbelievably cheap mortgage rates at about 2%.
+But this has effectively resulted in Aussie lenders coming out with unbelievably cheap mortgage rates at 2% or even less.
 Often these loans are fixed rates, but there are plenty of variable rate loans which are priced around 2% as well!